MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 The library includes  data transformation and manipulation, visualization, predictions, and statistical analysis functions.
 It also includes functions for controlling jobs, serializing data, and performing common utility tasks.

 This section lists the functions by category to give you an idea of how each one is used.
-The table of contents to listsfunctions in alphabetical order.
+The table of contents to lists functions in alphabetical order.

 > [!Note]
 > Some function names begin with `rx-` and others with `Rx`.
 The `Rx` function name prefix is used for class constructors for data sources and compute contexts.